Light

 Water

-Allow the top 25-30% of the soil of a Chinese Evergreen houseplant to dry out before watering.
-When the soil of a Chinese Evergreen Plant stays too wet for a long period of time, the stalks rot and die.
-If the soil of a Chinese Evergreen Plant gets too dry or too wet, yellow leaves develop.
+Allow the top 25-30% of the soil to dry out before watering.
+When the soil stays too wet for a long period of time, the stalks rot and die.
+If the soil gets too dry or too wet, yellow leaves develop.

 Fertilizer